Creating A Will in California

 A trust goes into effect as soon as you create and fund it.
 A will does not go into effect until your death, documenting who will receive your assets, and appointing a legal representative to carry out your wishes.
 A trust can distribute property prior to your death, upon your death, or afterward.
 Under a trust, the trustee (usually you, while you are alive, then to a successor trustee, after you die), can hold legal title to the property for a beneficiary.
 The beneficiary can be a person or persons who receive income from the trust during their lifetime or can be a person or persons who receive whatever is left over when the first set of beneficiaries die.

 A will only covers property which is in your name only when you die, while a trust covers any property which has been transferred to the trust.
 A will must pass through probate, while a trust passes outside of probate, making a trust much more private.
 Wills and trusts both have advantages and disadvantages.
-It is important to speak to a knowledgeable California estate planning attorney to determine whether you would receive greater benefits from a will, a trust, or both.
+It is important to speak to a knowledgeable Burlingame will attorney to determine whether you would receive greater benefits from a will, a trust, or both.

-How an Experienced California Estate Planning Attorney Can Help
+How an Experienced Burlingame Will Attorney Can Help

-Attorney Mark Gullotta has been helping Californians with their estate planning needs for more than fifteen years.
+Burlingame will attorney Mark Gullotta has been helping Californians with their estate planning needs for more than fifteen years.
 Mark believes in a proactive estate planning approach, believing it results in a more predictable process, minimizing surprises and achieving the desired protections for those you love.
 Serving San Mateo County area, such as San Bruno, Millbrae, Burlingame, South San Francisco, Daly City Colma, and the City of San Mateo, Mark Gullotta offers 15-minute assessments, keeping you informed throughout the entire process, and offers you a flexible plan to grow with you and your family.
-Contact California estate planning attorney Mark Gullotta today for a comprehensive evaluation of your estate planning needs.
+Contact Burlingame will attorney Mark Gullotta today for a comprehensive evaluation of your estate planning needs.